scrapinghub/scrapy-poet/docs/overrides.rst

     }

-This new Page Objects gets the original ``BookPage`` as dependency and enrich the obtained item with the ISBN.
+This new Page Objects gets the original ``BookPage`` as dependency and enrich the obtained item with the ISBN from the page HTML.

 .. note::